 Since he founded MONECO Advisors in 1980, Chris has built one of the most respected, boutique financial planning and portfolio management firms in the region.
 He has focused his efforts on developing close, personal relationships with his clients – spending time understanding the family and personal drivers behind each client’s life, dreams, and desires.

 Chris graduated from Notre Dame in 1970, received his Juris Doctor (J.D.) from New York Law in 1974, and earned his CERTIFIED FINANCIAL PLANNER™ Designation in 1982.
-He holds several registrations including Series 07, 24, 31, 51, and 63 with LPL Financial.
+He holds several registrations including Series 07, 24, 31, 51, and 63 through LPL Financial.
 He has also served on countless professional boards, clubs, and associations throughout his career.
 Further, he has co-authored three books: "Living & Learning" (a guide to retirement) and two books focused on law school and contracts.

 Chris lives in Easton, Connecticut with his wife Sandra and his two children, Paul and Natalie.